-Here are four steps to help transition after an involuntary release from a place of employment.
-These steps need to be executed in order. (also see: Transitions: Making Sense of Life’s Changes by William Bridges):
+Here are four steps to help transition out of a top role.
+It is critical to execute the steps in order.
+(See also: Transitions: Making Sense of Life’s Changes by William Bridges):

 Collect and organize your thoughts before you say or do anything else, especially something you might regret later.
 Your first objective is to get the best terms you can on the way out.
 Maintaining civility is your best strategy.

-Empty your office and desk, process pending expense reimbursement requests, read through your employment contract and severance agreements to be sure you know what is due you and do what it takes to get it.
+Empty your office and desk, process pending expense reimbursement requests, read through your employment contract and severance agreements to be sure you know what is due you and do what you need to do to get it.

 Study the firm’s employment agreement and policy manuals.
-Explore similar recent termination cases to discover how the firm has treated others who were asked to leave.
-In the absence of a policy, or if there is a policy but it is not consistently followed, the firm’s actual actions are their defacto policy.
+Explore similar recent termination cases to discover how the organization has treated others who were asked to leave.
+In the absence of a policy, or if there is a policy but it is not consistently followed, the firm’s actual actions are their de facto policy.

-Don’t be vindictive and don’t demand any more than you are due according to consistently enforced company policy, your employment contract or by law, except as a negotiating strategy to be sure you get your due.
+Don’t be vindictive and don’t demand any more than you are due according to consistently enforced company policy, your employment contract, or by law, except as a negotiating strategy to be sure you get what you are due.
 Unless there is blatant cause, stay away from lawsuits because they take a lot of time, money and exact a huge emotional toll.

-If the most generous terms ever offered are better than the terms proposed in your case, you should draw attention to the past precedent and ask for an explanation as to why it should not be honored in your case.
+If the most generous terms ever offered are better than the terms proposed in your case, you should draw attention to the precedent and ask for an explanation as to why it should not be honored in your case.
 Explain that you don’t want anything special, just what is fair based on past practices.
-For example, if you are a long-term employee given two weeks notice per the firm’s written policy but someone else was given two weeks plus an additional week for every year of service, you should ask for similar treatment.
+For example, if you are a long-term employee given two weeks notice per the firm’s written policy but someone else was given two weeks plus an additional week for every year of service, you have good grounds to ask for similar treatment.

 Your settlement negotiations will be eased if there is something the firm wants from you, such as a promise not to work for a competitor, your agreement not to sue them for age or other forms of discrimination, non-solicitation of their employees for hire, or your promise not to say bad things about the firm to recruits, competitors, or the press.